zhouyl/flowblade/docs/components/data-display/tags-input.md

 # TagsInput

 Tags input component for adding and removing tags with keyboard support.
+TagsInput provides a flexible way to collect multiple tags with support for various sizes and colors.

 ## Requirements